ivan-korobkov/pdef/README.md

 ### Enums
 Enum is a collection of unique predefined string values.
-Code generators can add `UNDEFINED` enum values if not-present and required.

 ```pdef
 enum Sex {
     MALE, FEMALE;